Frequently Asked Questions

 My membership is on hold; how do I reinstate it?

-If you are ready to have your membership reinstated, please advise us in writing that you have begun seeing clients again, and include a letter from your supervisor confirming that you have re-engaged in supervision.
-Depending on the length of time your membership has been on hold, we may require a further report from your supervisor after three months.
+If you are ready to have your membership reinstated, please advise us in writing within the first three months that you have begun seeing clients again, and include a letter from your supervisor confirming that you have re-engaged in supervision.
+Depending on the length of time your membership has been on hold, we may require a further report from your supervisor after a further three months.

 I submitted my Annual Practice Review and payment – why haven’t I received my Practising Certificate?

-If I join NZCCA, will I be able to become ACC (or Family Court) accredited?
+If I join NZCCA, will I be able to counsel ACC clients or do Family Court work?

 What qualifications do I require to be a member of NZCCA?